 Our cooking together cookery classes are as much about learning to cook as they are a sociable experience.
 We hope you enjoyed your evening and are ready to recreate the meals at home.
 The recipes work really well as delicious dinners and make a great combination for dinner party ideas.

-Menu: Vietnamese Chicken Salad, Vietnamese inspired Lime Caramel Fish, lemongrass posset.
+Menu: Vietnamese Street Salad, Vietnamese inspired Lime Caramel Fish, lemongrass posset.

 Ingredients: Serves 4

 - 3 chicken breast fillets (200g each) OR 150g roasted cauliflower and 150g firm tofu

 - add sea salt (and freshly ground pepper)

 - 50 grams Thai basil (or basil leaves)

 - 180 grams Chinese cabbage (finely shredded)